Leody Taveras Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.74 team ERA ranks fifth across all MLB pitching staffs.
+- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.71).

-- The Yankees rank 16th in baseball in home runs surrendered (84 total, 1.1 per game).
+- Yankees pitchers combine to allow 85 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

+- Severino (0-2) takes the mound for the Yankees in his seventh start of the season.
+He has a 6.30 ERA in 30 2/3 innings pitched, with 28 strikeouts.

-- The right-hander's last appearance came on Sunday against the Boston Red Sox, when he went 4 2/3 innings, surrendering two earned runs while allowing five hits.
+- In his last outing on Sunday against the Boston Red Sox, the right-hander went five innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.